akcoder/AngularJS-MacAddress-Directive/README.md

 # AngularJS-MacAddress-Directive
-Automatically formats user input to hexadecimal, namely it delimits input every two characters by hyphen.
+Automatically formats user input into a mac address format, namely it delimits input every two characters by hyphen.

 # Demo